Video game crash of 1983: Competition from home computers

 "I've been in retailing 30 years and I have never seen any category of goods get on a self-destruct pattern like this", a Service Merchandise executive told The New York Times in June 1983.
 The price war was so severe that in September Coleco CEO Arnold Greenberg welcomed rumors of an IBM 'Peanut' home computer because although IBM was a competitor, it "is a company that knows how to make money".
 "I look back a year or two in the videogame field, or the home-computer field", Greenberg added, "how much better everyone was, when most people were making money, rather than very few".
 Companies reduced production in the middle of the year because of weak demand even as prices remained low, causing shortages as sales suddenly rose during the Christmas season; only the Commodore 64 was widely available, with an estimated more than 500,000 computers sold during Christmas.
 The 99/4A was such a disaster for TI, that the company's stock immediately rose by 25% after the company discontinued it and exited the home-computer market in late 1983.
 JCPenney announced in December 1983 that it would soon no longer sell home computers, because of the combination of low supply and low prices.
+Radio Shack avoided drastic price cuts for its home computers and remained profitable in 1983.

 By that year, Gutman wrote, "Video games were officially dead and computers were hot".
 He renamed his magazine Computer Games in October 1983, but "I noticed that the word games became a dirty word in the press.
 We started replacing it with simulations as often as possible".
 Soon "The computer slump began ...
 Suddenly, everyone was saying that the home computer was a fad, just another hula hoop".
 Computer Games published its last issue in late 1984.
 In 1988, Computer Gaming World founder Russell Sipe noted that "the arcade game crash of 1984 took down the majority of the computer game magazines with it."
-He stated that, by "the winter of 1984, only a few computer game magazines remained," and by the summer of 1985, Computer Gaming World "was the only 4-color computer game magazine left."
+He stated that, by "the winter of 1984, only a few computer game magazines remained", and by mid-1985, Computer Gaming World "was the only 4-color computer game magazine left".